itskarelleh/caesar-cipher/README.md

 # Caesar Cipher

 ## Description
-This single-page app allows the user to write a body of text and encrypt it with Caesar Cipher, one fo the most easy and famous encryption systems.
+This single-page app allows the user to write a body of text and encrypt it with Caesar Cipher, one fo the easiest and most famous encryption encryption systems.
 Each letter of a given text is replaced by a letter with a fixed number of positions down the alphabet.
 For example, a shift of 5 would replace any and all "A's" with the letter "F".

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).